BocuD/profile-server/README.md

 CSVTOSVGPATH=          (probably something like "C:\Program Files\Epic Games\UE_5.4\Engine\Binaries\DotNET\CSVTools\CSVToSVG.exe" - without quotes)
 ENABLE_GIT=           Set to TRUE to upload unreal insights trace files to a git repo.
 ```

 ### Git
 Notes about GIT repository uploads:
-Trace files will be copied to the "output" directory inside the working directory, and this directory will be treated as a git repo (git commands will be ran relative to this directory, so if you want to use it, make sure to initialize a git repository inside this directory)
+Trace files will be copied to the "output" directory inside the working directory, and this directory will be treated as a git repo (git commands will be run relative to this directory, so if you want to use it, make sure to initialize a git repository inside this directory)
 Git commands that will be used:
 ```sh
 git add {file}